AlbertoGhub/Loan-Prediction/README.md

 # 🏠 Loan Prediction Problem

-A machine learning project focused on binary classification, designed to automate the loan eligibility process for a housing finance company.
-This solution involves structured steps including data analysis, pre-processing, feature engineering, and model building.
+This is a machine learning project focused on binary classification designed to automate the loan eligibility process for a housing finance company.
+This solution involves structured steps, including data analysis, pre-processing, feature engineering, and model building.
 # 📌 Problem Statement

 Dream Housing Finance is a company that offers home loans across urban, semi-urban, and rural areas.
-Currently, customers apply for loans via an online form.
+Currently, customers apply for loans online.
 The company aims to automate the real-time prediction of loan eligibility based on customer details.
 These customer details include:

 | Feature                    | Description                                      |
 |----------------------------|--------------------------------------------------|